The Virtual Currency Regulation Review: Switzerland

 Depending on the classification of the tokens issued, an issuer of tokens may be subject to the AMLA if it carries out financial intermediation activities (see Section V.ii).
 In the context of ICOs and tokens, the issuance of means of payment that cannot be used exclusively with the issuer, the provision of services related to payment transactions in the form of money and asset transmitting services or money exchange services are, for example, financial intermediation activities (see Section V).

-- licence requirement under the SBA or the FinIA: if the sponsored company has a foreign regulatory status as a bank or securities firm because it has the relevant regulatory status under the foreign legislation, it carries out activities qualified as banking or securities dealing under Swiss legislation or it uses the terms bank or securities firm in its company name, any marketing activities in or from Switzerland for such foreign bank or broker-dealer – provided that such activities are performed by individuals engaged in Switzerland, on a professional and permanent basis – may bring the foreign bank or broker-dealer within the scope of a FINMA branch office or representative office licensing requirement; or
+- licence requirement under the SBA or the FinIA: if the sponsored company has a foreign regulatory status as a bank or securities firm because it has the relevant regulatory status under foreign legislation, it carries out activities qualified as banking or dealing in securities under Swiss legislation or it uses the terms 'bank' or 'securities firm' in its company name, any marketing activities in or from Switzerland for that foreign bank or broker-dealer – provided that such activities are performed by individuals engaged in Switzerland, on a professional and permanent basis – may bring the foreign bank or broker-dealer within the scope of a FINMA branch office or representative office licensing requirement; or

 - prospectus requirement: the public offering of tokens, if they qualify as securities in accordance with the FinSA or alternatively, and only until 1 December 2020, in accordance with the CO.

-Further, the following explanations are limited to the tax consequences for issuers who have issued coins or tokens with monetary rights against any counterparty in the form of asset tokens and utility tokens.
+Further, the following explanations are limited to the tax consequences for issuers domiciled in Switzerland who have issued coins or tokens with monetary rights against any counterparty in the form of asset tokens and utility tokens.